 The Expedia®+ Voyager Card from Citi vs the Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is an excellent card for earning travel rewards since it's part of Chase Ultimate Rewards—one of the best credit card rewards programs.
 If you're looking for versatility in the rewards you earn from a credit card, the Chase Sapphire Preferred® Card has the Expedia®+ Voyager Card from Citi beat.
-That's because the Chase Sapphire Preferred® Card earns cardholders an excellent 2.5% rewards rate on travel and dining purchases.
-As an added plus, the card's welcome bonus is one of the best around and is currently worth $625 in travel rewards.
+That's because the Chase Sapphire Preferred® Card earns cardholders an excellent 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
+As an added plus, the card's welcome bonus is one of the best around: Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.
 Just keep in mind that in the long term, the Expedia®+ Voyager Card from Citi becomes a much more attractive card due to the anniversary bonus points.

 Consider this if…